-We invite original articles describing how human factors/ergonomics principles are applied in all aspects of the profession including, system or product design, simulation, testing, training, operation, maintenance or management.
+Articles are invited describing how HF/E principles are applied in all aspects of the profession, including but not limited to system or product design, simulation, testing, training, operation, maintenance or management.
 Citing key references to the literature in the articles provides the efficacy of the information for industry and becomes a valuable resource for the practitioner.
-While we promote an accessible style for a wide audience that is non-traditional for a peer-reviewed journal, we still look for articles that are grounded in the science and also contribute and provide value to the profession.
+Although we promote an accessible style for a wide audience that is nontraditional for a peer-reviewed journal, we still look for articles that are grounded in the science and also contribute and provide value to the profession.

 The following types of papers may be submitted.

-Feature articles, long and short.
-Feature articles can convey interesting directions of research, new methodologies, practical adaptations of a method, anecdotal lessons gathered in the field, HF/E opportunities in a design, system or job, case studies that demonstrate how HF/E can help an industry, interviews providing insight and debate, practical guidelines based on summaries of the literature, and experiences on integrating HF/E in design, just to name a few.
+Feature articles, long (3,000 words maximum) and short (1,500 words max).
+Feature articles can convey interesting directions of research; new methodologies; practical adaptations of a method; anecdotal lessons gathered in the field; HF/E opportunities in a design, system or job; case studies that demonstrate how HF/E can help an industry; interviews providing insight and debate; practical guidelines based on summaries of the literature; and experiences on integrating HF/E in design.

 Membership in HFES is not required to submit an article.
 All submissions to Ergonomics in Design undergo single-blind peer review (reviewers are anonymous to the author).
 However, if you prefer that your identity be concealed from the reviewers, please follow these instructions:

 - Do not put any author information on the cover sheet of your manuscript.
 This page is visible to the reviewers.